minerric/MANOcoin/README.md

 are carried out collectively by the network.
 MANO Core is the name of the open source software which enables the use of this currency.

-For more information see https://www.mano.org/.
+For more information see https://www.MANO.org/ and join us on Discord: https://discord.gg/p4rY4ah.

 License